abtonmoy/video_analysis_pipeline_research/README.md

 ## Abstract

-This project presents a novel multi-stage pipeline for automated analysis of video advertisements that addresses the computational inefficiency of dense frame sampling in vision-language model (VLM) extraction tasks.
+This repository presents a novel cascaded pipeline for automated video advertisement analysis that addresses the computational inefficiency of dense frame sampling in vision-language model (VLM) inference.
 Traditional approaches that uniformly sample frames result in redundant information extraction and excessive API costs.
-Our pipeline introduces a hierarchical deduplication framework combined with adaptive density-based frame selection that achieves 80-85% frame reduction while maintaining semantic completeness.
-The system employs perceptual hashing (pHash), structural similarity index (SSIM), and CLIP embeddings in a cascading architecture, followed by temporal clustering with scene-aware importance scoring.
-Experimental results on political and commercial advertisements demonstrate effective content extraction with significant cost reduction.
+Our pipeline introduces a three-tier hierarchical deduplication cascade (pHash → SSIM → CLIP) combined with adaptive density-based frame selection that achieves 80-85% average frame reduction while maintaining semantic completeness.
+The system progresses from perceptual to structural to semantic similarity filtering, followed by temporal clustering with scene-aware importance scoring.
+Experimental results on 23 diverse advertisements demonstrate effective content extraction with 94% cost reduction compared to dense sampling approaches.

 ## Table of Contents